 Copenhagen Historical Museums

-The rich history of Denmark, from Viking days through to the Second World War resistance movement, is encapsulated in fascinating collections of artefacts housed in a series of museums in and around Copenhagen.
-The Prince's Palace in the city centre houses the National Museum covering Danish history in general and a collection of international antiquities.
-The open air museum a few miles north of the city makes for a fascinating excursion with its 100 or so buildings, most relocated from elsewhere in the country, set out to illustrate what life was like in rural Denmark in days of yore.
-Visitors can get up to date on the history of the city itself in the Copenhagen City Museum, housed in the Royal Shooting Society's palace dating from 1787.
+From the age of Vikings through to the World War II resistance, the rich history of Denmark is encapsulated in fascinating collections of artefacts housed in a series of museums in and around Copenhagen.
+The Prince's Palace in the city centre houses the National Museum, covering Danish history in general with its international antiquities.
+A few miles north of the city, the open air museum makes for a fascinating excursion.
+Spread over 86 acres, its 100 or so historic buildings are built to illustrate and represent regions and time periods across Denmark.
+Visitors can get up to date on the history of the city itself at the Museum of Copenhagen.

-Address: The Copenhagen City Museum, Vesterbrogade 59.
+Address: The Museum of Copenhagen, Vesterbrogade 59.
 The National Museum, Ny Vestergade 10.
 Open Air Museum, Kongevejen 100

 Opening times: Copenhagen City Museum: 10am to 5pm daily.
 National Museum: Tuesday to Sunday 10am to 5pm.
 Open Air Museum: Tuesday to Sunday 10am to 4pm (May to October).

 Admission: Copenhagen City Museum: DKK 20 (adults), children under 18 free; Fridays free for all.
-National Museum: Free.
+National Museum: DKK 95.
 Open Air Museum: Free.